scottfr/SystemsBook/The Process of Modeling/Process of Modeling.md

 Again, your friend never said this, but looking at this second drawing we should immediately start thinking of logistic growth models.
 The leveling off implies that there is some carrying capacity limit for the hamsters.
 This carrying capacity is probably a function of the available hamster habitat and the disturbances that are going on around the hamsters.
 We can start to sketch out stock and flow and causal loop diagrams to implement these types of dynamics and reproduce the behaviors our friend has drawn.

 These are just two of the reference modes we might ask our friend to think about.
 We could go on to explore other scenarios and see how he thinks the changes in the scenarios would affect the hamster population.
 We could also ask him to sketch out other key variables in the system -- such as the quantity of food available to the hamsters -- to understand how he thinks these key variables interact.
 We could go on to interview other people familiar with the system and take them through the same process.
-Ideally, all the reference modes between individual people will agree, but differences are in themselves also useful in revealing different mental models between our interviewees.
+Ideally, all the reference modes among individual people will agree, but differences in the individuals themselves are also useful in revealing different mental models across our interviewees.
 Bridging differences will be a key interest of ours as we attempt to develop a persuasive model that will bring everyone on board and gain wide support.

 Asking non-modelers to sketch out reference modes is a great technique for several reasons.
-Reference modes are accessible to laypeople, force your interviewees to be concrete, and provide you with very useful and actionable material.
+Reference modes are accessible to laypeople.
+Force your interviewees to be concrete, and provide you with very useful and actionable material.
 Really, a reference mode is a projection of an individual's mental model of the system.
 They may be unable (or unwilling) to explain their mental model to you in equations or even words, but they generally will be able to describe how they perceive the world using these reference mode diagrams -- one small slice of their mental model at a time.
 Once you have the diagrams, you can proceed to translate them into model structure and equations.

 ~ Exercise